Major Road Projects South

 “Reliable water infrastructure is a vital component of economic prosperity,” said John Entsminger, General Manager for the Las Vegas Valley Water District and Southern Nevada Water Authority (SNWA).
 “We can’t risk losing access to 90 percent of the water supply for two million residents and 40 million annual visitors.”

-In recent years, water levels in Lake Mead have dropped dangerously low due to a continued drought in the West.
+In recent years, water levels in Lake Mead have dropped dangerously low due to continued drought in the West.
 SNWA completed a massive “drinking straw” project in 2015 called Intake No. 3, which is capable of drawing water even if the lake elevation drops to 1,000 feet above sea level.
-Development of a new $650 million pumping station began in mid-2015 and is scheduled for completion in 2020.
+The development of a new $650 million pumping station began in mid-2015 and is scheduled for completion in 2020.
 Together with Intake No. 3, the low lake-level pumping station will allow SNWA to pump water from Lake Mead to water treatment facilities from an elevation as low as 875 feet above sea level.

 The Las Vegas Valley Water District maintains 6,500 miles of pipeline, 70 reservoirs, and more than 50 pumping stations in Southern Nevada.
 A water rate increase in 2016, which costs the average residential customer about 75 cents a month, provides funding for the Water District to invest in the infrastructure to maintain this vital system.
 Entsminger said they are planning about $600 million in capital improvements over the next 10 years, adding.
 “Advanced planning tools allow us to systematically implement water system repairs, replacements or upgrades in a safe and cost-effective manner before these critical components reach the end of their service life and cause emergency situations for our customers.”